 Causes of Bronchial Asthma

-While the exact cause of bronchial asthma is still not fully understood, several factors contribute to its development.
+While the exact cause of bronchial asthma is still not fully understood, several factors are considered to be asthma triggers that contribute to its development.
 These factors can be categorized into genetic factors, environmental triggers, and lifestyle choices.

 Genetic Factors